 Policy Decides, Not the Agent

 A crucial aspect of this design: the agent doesn’t know in advance whether consent will be required.
-It makes the same request to /agent/token regardless.
+It makes the same request to /token regardless.
 The auth server’s response tells the agent what happens next:

 | Response | Meaning |